No: 2 / Family: Coenagrionidae / Genus: Agriocnemis

 Another tiny species, possibly the smallest in Thailand.
-Agriocnemis nana, a stunning little damselfly that loves hiding in the grasses near still water.
+Agriocnemis nana, a stunning little damselfly that loves hiding in the grasses near uplands ponds, marshland and ditches.
+It is quite common at uplands ponds and lakes where there is long grass of good foliage for them to hide in.

 Here's a mature male I captured last year ... see how the dorsal markings near the end segments are filled in here, whereas the above male has a kind of African mask look.